 That’s them below – seven 30ft high colourful pillars of limestone created by the Swiss artist Ugo Rondinone.

 The idea behind Seven Magic Mountains is that it reflects the stone signals people used to leave for each other in the past – they’d stack up little piles of stones (called cairns) to tell others which path to take.

 I think the thing I like about it most is that wherever you stand it looks different.
 Face it one way and all the totems are in a row, but walk to the side and they cluster together in a fabulous flouro eye assault.

-How Much Does Seven Magic Mountains Cost?
+How Much Does Seven Magic Mountains Cost

 Nothing, it’s free, free, free to visit.

-How to Find The Seven Magic Mountains:
+How to Get to Seven Magic Mountains

 From Las Vegas: Follow I-15 S to Sloan Rd (exit 25).
 Turn left (east) to Las Vegas Boulevard.
 Drive approximately 7 miles south on Las Vegas Blvd. and the artwork will appear on your left (east).